intrinio/ruby-sdk/docs/DataTagApi.md

 query = "revenue" # String |

 opts = {
-  page_size: 100 # Float | The number of results to return
+  page_size: 100 # Integer | The number of results to return
 }

 begin